-Any person claiming to have fulfilled the Industry Experience Roster requirements shall have the burden of establishing and proving such claims.
+Any person claiming to have fulfilled the Seniority Roster requirements shall have the burden of establishing and proving such claims.

-With respect to calls for work, the Producer's call record shall be prima facie evidence of the fact that such person was called and said call record shall be available for inspection by the Union.
+(2) With respect to calls for work, the Producer's call record shall be prima facie evidence of the fact that such person was called and said call record shall be available for inspection by the Union.
+Any person called to work shall be given a reasonable time to report.